p-rpg/test-monorepo/README.md

-# Rust MMO Sandbox
+# Voxel MMO Sandbox

-This repository contains a work-in-progress sandbox MMO.
+This repository contains a work-in-progress voxel-based sandbox MMO.
 It aims to deliver a Minecraft-like experience with modern rendering and a scalable server architecture.